Road construction

 Anticipated timeline

-Construction is anticipated to start in spring 2024 and last until approximately fall 2025.
+Construction is anticipated to start in 2025 and last until approximately fall 2026, subject to receiving approvals from regulatory agencies.

 Contact us